darrenbuse/pg-18-partman-timescale/README.md

 PostgreSQL 18 container with TimescaleDB and pg_partman for time-series and partitioned data workloads.

-> **Note:** PostgreSQL 18 is currently in development.
-Consider using PostgreSQL 17 for production workloads until PostgreSQL 18 is officially released.

 ## Overview

 pg-18-partman-timescale provides a ready-to-use PostgreSQL 18 image layered with: